 When you do so, your joints are in the most optimal positions for you to be successful at whatever exercise you’re doing.
 Within the context of our hips and glute training, we want to make sure our lower back isn’t excessively arched, so our posture should focus on posteriorly tilting the pelvis.
 This

-TIP: While standing with feet hips-width apart, make sure your tailbone is pointing down towards to the floor and grind your heels into the floor as you elongate through the crown of your head.
+TIP: While standing with feet hip-width apart, make sure your tailbone is pointing down towards to the floor and grind your heels into the floor as you elongate through the crown of your head.
 Apply this to all of your resisted movements.

 If posture reflects strengths and weaknesses, you can positively affect it by getting your muscles into better balance and, for most people, that means training the posterior line a bit more (calves, hamstrings, glutes, back—all of these muscles are connected along the posterior chain).
 They usually need a little more attention than their anterior counterparts to keep the body in balance.